Stuart Fairchild Player Props: Reds vs. Athletics

 Stuart Fairchild At The Plate

-- Fairchild is batting .220 with two doubles, a triple, a home run and nine walks.
+- Fairchild has two doubles, a triple, a home run and nine walks while batting .209.

-- In seven of 23 games this year (30.4%), Fairchild has reached safely via hit, and that includes multiple hits twice.
+- In seven of 24 games this year (29.2%), Fairchild has reached base via hit, and that includes multiple hits twice.

-- Fairchild has driven in a run in four games this season (17.4%), including one multiple-RBI game.
+- He has homered in one of 24 games, and in 1.8% of his plate appearances.

+- In four games this season, Fairchild has picked up an RBI, with more than one RBI once.

-- In 10 of 23 games this season, he has scored, including multiple runs once.
+- In 10 of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.